Sailing La Vagabonde Vlogs

 So what are we looking at in terms of returns?

-Each episode garners around AUD 12,000 based on viewerships which is key to YouTube paying formula.
+Each episode garners around AUD 12,000 based on views which is key to YouTube paying formula.
+This is high level estimate and there are regional variations.
 Overall the rough estimate is around AUD 300,000 to 450,000 per year.

 I have left out the online sales of merchandise and their Patreon account.
 Their attention to and clear engagement with their Patreon sponsors tells me that this income source is not insignificant.